coffeebe4code/disc/README.md

 ```
 (@g print-out (,debug-it)
-  (printf :debug))
+  (printf :debug)) ; <-- :debug is just going to get replaced
+			  with "It's a computer".
 ```
-Instead of print-out receiving a string, or a list, we are saying, there will be a key called `:debug` you can just use that. `:debug` will get expanded to "It's a computer".
+Instead of print-out receiving a string, or a list, we are saying, there will be a key called `:debug` you can just use whatever is evaluated in that.

 `printf` is one of the earliest functions in computing history.
 It is extremely complex internally, and lives on your system in some way or another.
 On linux or mac, you can enter this into your shell.
 ```